 Blood sugar level 2 hours post meal: below 140 mg/dL.

-Now, anything above this number can suggest that you are diabetic or at least pre-diabetic which means you need to watch your diet.
+Now, anything above this number can suggest that you are diabetic or at least pre-diabetic which means you need to watch your eating plan.

 The random blood sugar level in an average adult is somewhere between 79-160mg/dL any time of the day.
 Anything between the numbers 160-200mg/dL is termed pre-diabetic and a number above 200mg/dL is termed as diabetic.